 Ticketed options

-The most frequent opportunity is the public training that takes place most weekdays in the same hall used for actual performances.
+The most frequent opportunity is the one-hour public training with commentary that takes place most weekdays in the same winter arena used for actual performances.

 Outdoor options

-Chance encounters with the Lipizzaners are possible in Vienna outside the stables or performance hall.
-Either wait near the entrance to the stables or see if they’re using the paddocks in the Burggarten.
+Either wait near the entrance to the stables for horses to cross to and from the arena.
+Or see if they’re enjoying some outdoor air in the Burggarten.
 Both locations are extremely central.
-(More info)
+(More info on these outdoor options)

 The story of the horses

-(Karl II Franz, founder of the original Lipizzaner stud farm, in an anonymous early 18th-century painting, Wien Museum Inv.-Nr.
+(Karl II Franz, founder of the original Lipizzaner stud farm, in an anonymous and less than flattering early 18th-century painting, Wien Museum Inv.-Nr.
 W 2690, excerpt reproduced with permission under the terms of the CC0 licence)

-Cast your mind back to the occupation of Spain by the Moors, which began in the early 8th century and lasted until the fall of Grenada in 1492.
+Cast your mind back to the occupation of Spain by the Moors, which began in the early 8th century and ended in full with the fall of Grenada in 1492.

 One of the consequences of this long exposure to Moorish influence was cross-breeding of Arabic and Iberian horses.